Amsterdam/pingping-native/README.md

 ### Apollo

 The pingping native app uses an apollo client to communicate with the apollo server.
 All files related to apollo/graphql can be found in this folder.
 We have a distinction between local and network queries/mutations.

+### Sentry

+The PingPing app uses sentry to log client errors, the sentry dsn and tokens have been hidden away from this repo.
+If you are a part of the PingPing team ask one of the developers for the keys and instructions.

 ### Rules